-Recently we paid a visit to the Kumbia growers of South Burnett Region.
+There are many beautiful destinations in Queensland and the South Burnett is one of them.
+We paid a visit to our Aussie stone fruit growers in Kumbia.
 It was a perfect day to travel North, sunny and around 32 degrees.
 On our way up, we stopped off at Somerset Regions Wivenhoe Dam for a quick coffee break and of course to take in the panoramic views.
 Recreational activities are jam-packed with walking trails, picnic spots, boating and much more.
 We’ll definitely be back to see more of Lake Wivenhoe.

 Tucked in beneath Glen Rock is the beautiful little town of Esk.
 It boasts eclectic cafes, gift and antique stores including the Trading Post where we found lots of cool stuff!
 As we were on a tight schedule we continued on our merry way and stumbled upon a roadside farm stand.
 Local resident and fresh produce lover Pat helps growers sell fresh fruit, picked straight from the farm.
 We couldn’t resist the temptation to fill our bags with bananas, lychees and strawberries to munch on the way.